nitin-motiani/jlisp/src/Plans.md

 2. Conditionals :- Store condition, if, else expressions and evaluate accordingly.
 Evaluate logic will use java if which is simple enough

-3. Proc :- Is a big challenging.
+3. Proc :- Is a bit challenging.
 You need to store list of expressions as args.
 That much is given, and a symbol of the proc.
 That is basic.
 It's the evaluate where we have to decide what to do.
 Whether it's a language provided function (which we are going to implement using native java functions) or a user defined one.
 Some of the details here will be finalized later as I think more on lambda.